EST. MMXXVI · A PUBLIC RECORD

 Press & contact

-Reparations.design is operated by Neeley Worldwide, a studio practice based in Montevideo and New York.
+Reparations.design is operated by Neeley Worldwide Ltd (UK company no. 10288310), a London-based design studio that owns and runs the School of Critical Design as its education arm.
 For press, partnerships, or questions, write to confess@reparations.design.

 Want to confess?
 Begin here.